normaldotcom/canable2-fw/README.md

 Note: Channel configuration commands must be sent before opening the channel.
 The channel must be opened before transmitting frames.

-This firmware currently does not provide any ACK/NACK feedback for serial commands.

 ## Building

 Firmware builds with GCC.
 Specifically, you will need gcc-arm-none-eabi, which